 Provider - The purveyor, licensed and permitted as required, who will be providing and serving alcoholic beverages on behalf of the sponsoring host.

-Campus – For purposes of this policy, the term campus includes all properties, grounds and facilities owned, controlled or managed by the University.
+Campus – For purposes of this policy, the term “campus” includes all properties, grounds and facilities owned, controlled, managed, or leased by the university.

 Alcoholic Beverages That May Be Distributed

 Alcoholic beverages including beer, wine, and mixed drinks containing hard liquors may be served on campus for pre-approved events providing the permitting and licensing requirements of the Texas Alcoholic Beverage Commission (TABC) are met.